General Data Protection Regulation

 - Personal data.
 Details will be handwritten and kept in a locked cabinet.
 If counselling is not undertaken, or followed up within two months then the data will be shredded.

 - Record of appointments in a diary (book).
-Appointments are booked with client number only.
+Appointments are booked using client ID number only.
 When not in use my diary is kept in a locked filing cabinet.

 How long I keep your data: